“We sponsor a great little organisation, but their reach is so small, how do we make this work for our brand?”

 it’s the relevance to the sponsor’s target markets.

-Let’s just say for a moment that you’re a new sponsorship or brand manager, and when you review the portfolio, you see that your company is sponsoring a depression charity in one state or city (take your pick).
+Let’s just say for a moment that you’re a new sponsorship or brand manager, and when you review the portfolio, you see that your company is sponsoring a depression charity serving one smaller city.
 Your first impression might be, “We’re a national brand.
 What am I supposed to do with this?”
 But you’d be overlooking a potentially great opportunity.

 Why?
-Because although the number of people that the charity serves may be relatively limited, and the donor list the same, the proportion of your brand’s national target market that is affected by depression would be substantial.
-The question then shifts from “what do we do with this sponsorship?” to “how do we use this sponsorship to help our target markets?”.
+Because although the number of people that the charity serves may be relatively limited, and the donor list the same, the proportion of your brand’s national target market that is affected in some way by depression would be substantial.
+The question then shifts from, “What do we do with this sponsorship?”, to “How do we use this sponsorship to help our target markets?”.
 Given the amount of expertise your partner has, chances are, you could do quite a lot.

-You could provide credible advice and coping skills in your employee communications, information about how to recognise depression on your website or monthly statements or product packaging, or situational advice.
-It won’t matter that the information is coming from a local or state organisation, so long as it is strong and credible.
+You could provide credible advice and coping skills in your employee communications, information about how to recognise depression on your website or monthly statements or product packaging.
+There are all manner of useful angles and advice you could explore.
+It won’t matter that the information is coming from a local organisation, so long as it is strong and credible.

-You can take the same approach when sponsoring a marathon or conference or whatever.
-Think about what the event/property knows or has that would be useful to your larger target market.
+You can take the same approach when sponsoring a marathon or conference or minor league baseball team.
+Think about what the property knows or has that would be meaningful to your larger target market.
 How to choose or train for your first marathon?
 Industry trends from a heavy-hitting conference keynote?
+A funny, gritty series of “stories from the road” from that baseball team?
+Again, the angles are limited only by your creativity.

-The upshot for sponsors is that you should stop worrying about the size of what you’re sponsoring.
-If it is both credible and relevant to your market, use well-selected IP (intellectual property) to make the event “bigger”.
+The upshot for sponsors is that you should stop worrying about the size of what you’re sponsoring – it’s geographic footprint or time frame.
+If it is both credible and relevant to your market, use well-selected IP and sponsorship-driven content that uses that broader relevance, and direct it back through your own marketing channels.
+This will increase the functional overlap, and even a very small, very short term sponsorship can deliver for your brand and target markets, as if it were much bigger.

-For smaller sponsorship seekers wondering how to tap major sponsors, you need to stop talking about your target market.
-If it’s small, it is only going to be of limited interest to a major sponsor.
-Instead, talk about how whatever it is that you do is interesting and relevant to the sponsor’s target market.
-Make IP – your expertise, advice, behind-the-scenes information, or whatever – your biggest selling point.
-Give the sponsor creative ideas for how they can use your IP and watch your value soar.
+Instead, talk about how whatever it is that you do is interesting and relevant to to a broader target market.
+Run a high-end food festival?
+What can you provide that will be relevant to the larger audience of foodies that a sponsor is targeting?
+Make access to exclusive content and IP – your expertise, advice, behind-the-scenes information, experts/ambassadors, or whatever – your biggest selling point.
+Give the sponsor creative ideas for how they can use that relevance, IP, and content in their channels – across a much larger geography and time frame – and watch your value soar.